pingcap/blog/rust-compile-time-adventures-with-tikv-ep1.md

 Sadly there was no such reinforcement to drive down Rust compile times.
 The opposite is probably true — the more Rust became known as a _fast_ language, the more important it was to be _the fastest_ language.
 And, the more Rust's developers got used to developing their Rust projects across multiple branches, context switching between builds, the less pressure was felt to address compile times.

-That is, until Rust was released to production and met by a wide audience that was not so tolerant of slow compile times.
+This only really changed once Rust 1.0 was released in 2015 and started to receive wider use.

 For years Rust [slowly boiled](https://en.wikipedia.org/wiki/Boiling_frog) in its own poor compile times, not realizing how bad it had gotten until it was too late.
 It was 1.0.
 Those decisions were locked in.